reo-public-tools/foreman-tests/README.md

 working with.
 We should be able to set this up in such a way that the subnets will get assocaited to hosts and handle all of the ip management for us.
 The dhcp smart proxy also has an infoblox plugin to assist with changes made with the openstack installer after.

-This is a good starting point.
-I will make additional nodes as I go along and start testing things out.